cafsantos/sendtest.email/README.md

 **Netlify**

 - Network Bandwidth : 100GB/month
-- Lambda Functions* : 125k requests or 100 hours runtime / month
+- Lambda Functions : 125k requests or 100 hours runtime / month

 **SparkPost**

 - 10k emails/day or 100k emails/month

-\* There's currently only one Lambda Function being used: a Node.js script that makes a call to SparkPost's API.
-It runs each time the app *attempts* to send an email (so, even when it might fail).

 ## Contributing

-If you have ideas for new features, or you found a bug and want to squash it, PRs are welcome!
+Have ideas for new features?
+Found a bug and want to squash it?

+Pull requests are welcome!

-However, nobody likes working hard just to see their PR being rejected.
+However, nobody likes working hard just to see their PR rejected.
-So, before starting any significant work, please [open an issue](https://github.com/cossssmin/sendtest.email/issues/new) so we can discuss it.
+So, before starting any significant work, please [open an issue](https://github.com/cossssmin/sendtest.email/issues/new) and describe your idea.

+### Build previews

-Also, note that Netlify CI is being used.
-When you open a PR, it'll automatically deploy a public build preview.
+When you open a PR, Netlify CI will automatically deploy a public build preview of your branch.